Sheldonfrith/gpu_collision_detection_bevy/README.md

 And here is a zoomed version to show in more detail the point where GPU acceleration becomes valuable (NOT log scale):
 ![Zoomed Frame Time Reduction vs Collisions per Frame Graph](assets/images/ZoomedFTRvsCPF.png)

+<a id="rationale"></a>

+# Rationale

+I needed performant collision detection for a much larger scale than normal; hundreds of thousands of simultaneously colliding entities, at least.
+I tried popular existing collision detection solutions, but my brief testing indicated that their performance was unacceptable for the scales I required.

+<a id="caveats"></a>

 # Caveats: